 |---|---|---|

-What data do you need before creating the graph?
+What data you need before creating the chart

 Basic data structure